Tips For Buying A New Car In 2020

 Did you know that your car loses about a quarter of its value if it doesn’t have a full-service history?

 The main purpose of a car service record is to show that it has been properly and regularly maintained.
 Besides playing a valuable part in keeping track of, and proving, services, it also adds incredible value when selling your car.
 If you want to get the most for your car when selling, make sure you service your car regularly at a reputable, registered garage.

 Recommended: ‘Why A Car Service History Is So Valuable’

 Car Services At Elite Garages

-Until then, you can book a car service for petrol or diesel cars online.
+Elite Garages technicians have received the necessary training to service electric vehicles to keep up with the growing demand.
+You can expect the same level of professional and friendly EV services as motorists with alternative fuel vehicles.
+If you need a vehicle service, you can book online now.
 We specialise in servicing vehicles as they should be, giving you peace of mind in terms of any warranty claims.
 Elite services ALL major makes and models including Audi, Jaguar, Mazda, Mercedes, Mitsubishi, Bentley, Kia, Fiat, Volvo and Vauxhall among many others.